 Your surgeon should be easily contactable and available during your post-operative period.

 Ideally, you should choose a surgeon who is located in your region or state.
 This will ensure that he or she is at hand if you have urgent concerns.
 This will also make subsequent visits more convenient.
 Having a surgeon who is local also implies that you will not be travelling away from friends and family who are often needed for support in the post-operative period.

 If you do not live locally, it is important that you commit to stay in the region in your post-operative period so that our surgeons can ensure your safe recovery.
 It is a good idea to have a support person with you during this time.
 The duration of this period would depend on your procedure.
 You may require a follow-up within a few days to manage dressings or drains followed by a review one week after your surgery.
 The next follow-up would usually be between four to seven weeks after your surgery.
 During this period, you may choose to go home before returning for this review.

 It goes without saying that you should have a good rapport with your surgeon.
 The lines of communication should be open and you should feel that your surgeon understands you.
 You should never feel pressured or unsure about a decision regarding your surgery.

-Dr Rodney Cooter and Dr Quoc Lam are both very approachable and professional when it comes to dealing with their patients.
-They have their own individual styles of consulting, however, they understand that the key to a success comes first from understanding their patients.
+Dr Rodney Cooter is very approachable and professional when it comes to dealing with his patients.
+He has his own individual style of consulting, however, he understands that the key to a success comes first from understanding his patients.
 It is sometimes difficult to establish clarity in one consultation and a period of deliberation before a second or third consultation can be extremely valuable.

 Come and meet our surgeons for an opinion regarding your surgery.